SkoolNotes/Taproot/2020ISOS101/KBAintNesSoNotes.md

 and about how its not worth it to explore the roots of behavior

-This reading talks a lot about the point of evolutionary phycology.
+this reading talks a lot about the point of evolutionary psychology, claiming that how things came to doesn't matter -- only how things are.
+Of course, the obvious rebuttal is that through understanding the way things came to be, we can better understand them as they ex